johnpottergr/johnpottergr.github.io/blog/6-19-2025-think-like-a-systems engineer.md

 - **Temporal Citation Maps:** Are you gaining or losing answer share across product categories or technical terms?

-These are more than thought experiments—they're prototypes waiting to be built.
+These are more than thought experiments, they're prototypes waiting to be built.

 ## A New Visibility Layer
 Citation Score won’t replace SEO.
 But it adds a new lens—focused not on how you perform in search, but on whether you exist in the answer.
 As AI agents become the default research layer for consumers and professionals alike, that’s a visibility gap too important to ignore.